-- (a) When objective evidence is found showing non-compliance of the holder of a Certificate with the requirements, the finding shall be set out as follows: - A level one finding is any non-compliance with these regulations, which could lead to uncontrolled non-compliances with applicable requirements and could affect the safety of aircraft. - (2) A level two finding is any non-compliance with these regulations, which is not classified as level one. - (3) A level three finding is any opportunity of improvement. - (b) After a receipt of notification of findings: - (1) A level one finding must be rectified immediately or within the short timescale specified; - (2) In case of level two findings, the corrective action period granted by the authority shall be appropriate to the nature of the finding but in any case shall not be more than ninety (90) days.
-In certain circumstances the Authority may extend the 90 days' period subject to a satisfactory corrective action plan. - (3) the certificate holders shall: - i.
+- (a) When objective evidence is found showing non-compliance of the service provider with the requirements, the finding shall be set out as follows: - A level one finding is any non-compliance with these regulations, which could lead to uncontrolled non-compliances with applicable requirements and could affect the safety of aircraft. - (2) A level two finding is any non-compliance with these regulations, which is not classified as level one. - (3) A level three finding is any opportunity of improvement. - (b) After a receipt of notification of findings: - (1) A level one finding must be rectified immediately or within the short timescale specified; - (2) In case of level two findings, the corrective action period granted by the authority shall be appropriate to the nature of the finding but in any case, shall not be more than ninety

+(90) days.
+In certain circumstances, the authority may extend the ninety (90) days period subject to a satisfactory corrective action plan.

+- (3) the service provider shall: - i.
 Identify the root cause of the non-compliance; - ii.
 Define a corrective action plan; and - iii.
-Demonstrate corrective action implementation to the satisfaction of the Authority within a period agreed with the Authority. - (c) In the case of level one or level two findings, the Certificate may be subject to a partial or full suspension or revocation.
-The holder of the certificate shall provide confirmation of receipt of the notice of suspension or revocation of the certificate in a timely manner.
+Demonstrate corrective action implementation to the satisfaction of the authority within a period agreed with the authority. - (c) In the case of level one or level two findings, the Certificate may be subject to a partial or full suspension or revocation.
+The service provider shall provide confirmation of receipt of the notice of suspension or revocation of the certificate in a timely manner.